mehulagg/gitlab/doc/administration/geo/replication/multiple_servers.md

 ## Configure a GitLab instance to be a Geo **secondary** site

-A **secondary** site is similar to any other GitLab multi-server instance, with two major differences:
+A **secondary** site is similar to any other GitLab multi-server instance, with three major differences:

 - The main PostgreSQL database is a read-only replica of the Geo **primary** site's